AndrewZamora/blog/content/blog/getting-started-with-vuex/index.md

 </template>
 ```

-## Change the State
+## Update State

-The state cannot be changed by directly mutating the state object.
+The state cannot be updated by directly mutating the state object.

 ```javascript
 // Don't do this!